KrithikShailesh/GuessANumber/README.md

 # GuessANumber

-This is number guessing game app using React Native.
+This is a number guessing game app using React Native.

 ## Learned So Far: